The hunt is on!

 - Egg Relay Race.
 Divide the kids into teams.
 Kids carry eggs on spoons or (more difficult) forks, and the first team to finish is the winner.

-- “Bunny Hop” Sack Race.
+- Bunny Hop Sack Race.
 Use old pillowcases for an old-fashioned sack race.

-More Fun Easter Activities
+More Ideas for Easter Activities

 - Face-painting.
 Use non-toxic colors found at your local craft or costume store to draw bunny noses and whiskers, flowers, and butterflies.

 - Consider treats beside sweets.
 Art supplies, kid-sized gardening tools and seeds, or cool bath things (don't forget the rubber ducky) make fun surprises.

 This is your chance to crank up the cuteness and set out loads of Easter-themed treats.
 But all those hungry little hunters are going to need something to munch on besides candy.
 Simple refreshments like sandwiches and fruit are the perfect thing for a sunny afternoon.
 And don't forget the deviled eggs.